Increasing cost of sugar drives shop prices to record in March

 The increasing cost of sugar coupled with high manufacturing costs contributed to price rises for chocolate, sweets and fizzy drinks, while fruit and vegetable prices also rose as poor harvests in Europe and North Africa limited availability.

 Inflation on items other than food also reached a new record of 5.9 per cent, up from 5.3 per cent in February.

 BRC chief executive Helen Dickinson said: "Shop price inflation has yet to peak.

 "Food price rises will likely ease in the coming months, particularly as we enter the UK growing season, but wider inflation is expected to remain high."

 Mike Watkins, head of retailer and business insight at NielsenIQ, said: "Inflation continues to have an impact on the spending power of shoppers and increased energy bills from April will add more pressure.

-Last week the Office for National Statistics reported that UK inflation shot up unexpectedly from 10.1% in January to 10.4% in February as the vegetable shortages pushed food prices to their highest rate in more than 45 years.
+Last week the ONS reported UK inflation shot up unexpectedly in February pushing food prices to their highest rate in more than 45 years.